WillianMafra/Car-Rental/README.md

 ## Accessing the Application

-After following the steps above, the Task Manager app should be up and running and accessible through the web browser at the following address:
+After following the steps above, the Car Rental app should be up and running and accessible through the web browser at the following address:

 ```
 http://localhost/login
 ```

+You can login in the application as user with the email => 'test@user.com' and password '12345' or login as admin using email => 'test@admin.com and password '12345'

 ## Stopping the Sail Environment
 To stop the Sail environment, exit the application shell by typing